ansible/ansible-documentation/docs/docsite/rst/community/steering/community_topics_workflow.rst

 Package-release related actions required
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the topic implies actions related to the future Ansible Community package releases (for example, a collection exclusion), the Committee person/assignee:
+If the topic implies actions related to the future Ansible community package releases (for example, a collection exclusion), the Committee person/assignee:

 * Adds the ``scheduled-for-future-release`` tag to the topic.
 * Checks if there is a corresponding milestone in the `ansible-build-data <https://github.com/ansible-community/ansible-build-data/milestones>`_ repository.